Too Short

-Todd Anthony Shaw (born April 28, 1966), better known by the stage name Too Short (stylized as Too $hort), is an American rapper and record producer.
-He became famous in the West Coast hip hop scene in the late 1980s, with lyrics often based on pimping and promiscuity, but also drug culture and street survival.
-This is respectively exemplified in his most popular songs "Blow the Whistle" and "The Ghetto".
+Todd Anthony Shaw (born April 28, 1966), better known by his stage name Too Short (stylized as Too $hort), is an American rapper.
+A pioneer of West Coast hip-hop, Shaw was among the first acts to receive recognition in the genre during the late 1980s.
+His lyrics were often based on pimping and promiscuity, but also drug culture and street survival; exemplified respectively in his most popular singles "Blow the Whistle" and "The Ghetto".
+He is one of few acts to have worked with both Tupac Shakur and the Notorious B.I.G. at the heights of their respective careers.